kamermanpr/HIP-study/outputs/supplement-04-primary-outcome.md

 Statistical significance was assessed using a permutation test that tested the independence of the therapeutic relationship only group (T, control) and the P groups (positive-living programme and therapeutic relationship).
 The conditional null distribution of the test statistic was calculated using Monte Carlo resampling (n = 100000).

-Dosage was calculated as the median number of assessments attended.
+Dosage was calculated as the number of assessments attended, on average) by participants in each group, and the number of intervention sessions attended by participasnts in group P and the change in NRS. _Note that the latter analysis expludes site U1 because the data were inadvertantly destroyed._

 ----